FourteenBrush/GIP-project/README.md

   - Read
   - Update
   - Insert

-We store all the data the application needs in a hardcoded MySQL database (yes i know it's hardcoded)

 This definitly isn't working perfect but be free to have some inspiration by this project